draios/sysdig-kube-watcher/README.md

 ## Current Limitations

-1. The script currently polls the Kubernetes API, which does not scale well.
+The script currently polls the Kubernetes API, which does not scale well.
 An enhancement that could address this would use the [watch](https://github.com/kubernetes-incubator/client-python) feature of the Kubernetes API.
-2. The script doesn't support any kind of authentication or encryption when connecting to the Kubernetes API.